What To Do on A Day Trip To Hyder Alaska

 The cost to access the bridge is $5.
 When we visited we could see there were people already on the boardwalk and excitedly thought bears!
 You can ask the ranger on duty if there are currently any bears.
 This will save you from paying if there aren’t any around.
 When we were there the ranger told us there weren’t any bears and recommended when we should return, saving us the $5.

 I was disappointed at first that I wouldn’t get to see a bear but we ended up seeing a total of 12 that day just driving around!
 Although I was super pumped by this, they were all black bears which I had seen before.
 I was hoping for a Grizzly.
-Luckily I was heading to Juneau, Alaska where there are meant to be plenty.
+Luckily I was heading into mainland Alaska for more bear spotting.

 2. Visit The Bus